 Since the 1940s, people have turned to a variety of steroids to improve strength, build muscle, and burn stubborn body fat.
 In many cases, athletes and their coaches utilize the very same mechanisms that make anabolic steroids so beneficial in medicine.
-In the case of Anadrol, the following properties benefit patients and athletes alike:
+In the case this steroid, the following properties benefit patients and athletes alike:

 - Increased Appetite and Weight Gain – Bodybuilders and athletes utilize the steroid for the same reason that doctors prescribe it to AIDS patients.
 It increases their appetites and improves the anabolic processes in their bodies, allowing for tremendous muscle gains.

 - Increased Red Blood Cell Count – For patients with anemia, improving the red blood cell count is life-saving.
 For bodybuilders, though, it translates directly into improved energy and stamina.
 The more red blood cells that are present, the more oxygen and nutrients are delivered directly to muscle tissues.

 However, when using the steroid in a performance enhancement setting, bodybuilders use far more than what doctors prescribe to their patients.
 This means that it is crucial that they monitor themselves for the development of side effects.